The Internet

 to use a network.
 All the time you're connected to your friend's house,

-no-one else can get through to either of you.
+no-one else can get through to either of you by phone.
 (Imagine being on your

 computer, typing an email for an hour or more—and no-one being able to